SAIS Reunion in Washington D.C. 2026

 Members of the class of 2021 are invited to a belated in-person celebration of their graduation.

-3:00pm - 3:45pm – Student Showcase or Building Tours
+3:00pm - 3:45pm – Student Showcase or Building Tours (Classroom 422)

-Hear from current SAIS students as they present their recent SAIS experiential learning experiences and share their perspectives on global issues OR tour the Hopkins Bloomberg Center, SAIS’ new home in Washington DC.
+Hear from current SAIS students as they present their recent SAIS experiential learning experiences and share their perspectives on global issues.
+Featured students include:

-4:00pm - 4:45pm – Alumni Reflections
+4:00pm - 4:45pm – Alumni Career Spark Talks (Theatre - Ground Floor)

-4:45pm - 5:30pm – Alumni & Student Networking
+4:45pm - 5:30pm – Alumni & Student Networking (Kenney Link, 4th floor)

 Reflect on your post‑SAIS journey, share your advice, and connect with both fellow alumni and current students in a facilitated networking session designed to support alumni‑to‑alumni and alumni‑to‑student conversations.
 Whether you’re offering guidance or seeking it, this is an opportunity to exchange insights, build relationships, and learn from one another.

-5:30pm - 7:00pm – Alumni & Student Happy Hour
+5:30pm - 7:00pm – Alumni & Student Happy Hour (Room 920, 9th floor)

 Relive the SAIS tradition of Friday Student Happy Hour.
 Reconnect with your classmates and current students in a fun social setting.